Apply for a rebate

 - Be an individual, business or government entity that is based in California or has a California-based affiliate at the time the rebated vehicle is purchased or leased.

 - Eligible vehicles may be purchased out-of-state, but applicants must be California residents at the time of vehicle purchase.
 All businesses must be licensed to operate in California.
-Active duty military members stationed in California, but with permanent residency in another state are eligible to apply and may use military orders in lieu of other proof of residence documentation.
+Active duty military members stationed in California, but with permanent residency in another state are eligible to apply and current military orders may be accepted in lieu of other proof of residence documentation.

 - Be a purchaser or lessee of a new, eligible vehicle and submit a CVRP application prior to exhaustion of available rebate funds.